Before joining APX, René was the TenneT shareholder representative charged with the sale and separation of the APX Gas and Futures activities.

 Matthijs has had a hand in practically all major and minor gas and electricity projects involving APX throughout its history so far.
 He has lead the Product Management department of APX and has managed the Amsterdam-based Operations department already in the past.

-Jeroen holds a master’s degree in Business Administration from the University of Maastricht.
+He holds a bachelor degree in Business Economics from Inholland University of Applied Sciences.

 Derek has over 20 years commodity, trading and risk management experience.
 He was Power Director for Centrica Energy where he was responsible for trading, operations and quants for the power business, procuring power for their customer portfolio and optimising and procuring fuel for their generation fleet whilst successfully running their proprietary trading books.